 2. Not connecting WordPress with Google

-Google is great platform and offers FREE tools which you can connect your WordPress blog or website to it.
+Google is a great platform and offers FREE tools which you can connect your WordPress blog or website to it.

 The most useful ones are Google Analytics and Google Search Console.